batiste/django-page-cms/doc/settings-list.rst

 Show the publication start date field in the admin.
 Allows for future dating Changing the ``DJANGO_GERBI_SHOW_START_DATE``  from ``True`` to ``False`` after adding data could cause some weirdness.
-If you must do this, you should update your database to correct any future dated django_gerbi.
+If you must do this, you should update your database to correct any future dated pages.

 DJANGO_GERBI_SHOW_END_DATE
 ==================================